holmdk/holmdk.github.io/_posts/2020-01-21-Pycharm_Docker.md

 ```

 ## 2. docker-compose.yml
 Docker-compose.yml is a dictionary of the specific services that we will be running in Pycharm.
 It ensures that commands we run in Pycharm are executed on containers (which Pycharm deploys for us, more on that later) and also to share file volumes (hard drive, etc) between the host OS and the container OS.

-It shoud look as follows
+It should look as follows
 ```txt
 version: '3'